Every year, we invite our members to participate in seed saving projects for beginners and experts.

 - Willingness to collect, clean & share seeds

-Ground Cherry Breeding Project Year 5 (intermediate/advanced)
+Help Breed a Better Ground Cherry Year 6 (intermediate/advanced)

 - We'll send you a packet of last year’s seeds, collected from all those gardens last year.